 The low tire pressure warning system monitors tire pressure of all tires (except the spare tire).
-If the vehicle is being driven with a flat tire or extremely low tire pressure (lower than 10 psi, 70 kPa), the low tire pressure warning system will activate and warn you of it by the low tire pressure warning light.
+If the vehicle is being driven with a flat tire or low tire pressure (lower than 28 psi, 193 kPa), the low tire pressure warning system will activate and warn you of it by the low tire pressure warning light.
 This system will activate only when the vehicle is driven at speeds above 20 MPH (32 km/h).
 For more details, please refer to "Warning/indicator lights and audible reminders" in the "Instruments and controls" section, and "Low tire pressure warning system" in the "Starting and driving" section.

 - If the low tire pressure warning light flashes while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
-Check the tire pressure for all four tires and adjust the pressure to the COLD tire pressure shown on the tire placard.
+Check the tire pressure for all four tires.
+Adjust the tire pressure to the recommended COLD tire pressure shown on the tire placard to turn the low tire pressure warning light OFF.
 If you have a flat tire, replace it with a spare tire as soon as possible. - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated and the low tire pressure warning system will not function.
 Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Do not inject any tire liquid or aerosol tire sealant into the tires, as this may cause a malfunction of the tire pressure sensors.